aws-samples/amazon-lookout-for-metrics-samples/workshops/RI2021/README.md

 In this lab you were provided a sample dataset containing some historical as well as future looking data, in the real world it would not be possible to generate future looking data but it was done here for educational purposes.
 You'll definitely want to create some form of data pipeline to reliably grab data from your systems of record and stream it into Amazon S3 if this is the storage engine you choose.

-*Note* Earlier we showed various connectors like RDS, Redshift and more.
+**NOTE** Earlier we showed various connectors like RDS, Redshift and more.
 Each of those requires you to create a table with your information correctly formatted to work with Amazon Lookout for Metrics.
-Often it is easier to export to Amazon S3 to begin your ETL process, then feed the data into Amazon Lookout for Metrics. *End Note*
+Often it is easier to export to Amazon S3 to begin your ETL process, then feed the data into Amazon Lookout for Metrics. **END NOTE**

 Amazon Lookout for Metrics works on structured time series datasets, if your dataset is not in that format you'll want to start with an ETL process to reformat it first.
 Below you can see a simple dataset: